ric355/ultibowifi/README.md

 as this prevents the WIFI device from working.
 This is needed because this code uses the SDHCI device code in mmc.pas, and that code automatically creates the MMC device by default when SDHCIHostStart is called.
-That means the mmc.pas file in this repo need to be compiled into the RTL instead of the standard one.
+That means the mmc.pas file in this repo needs to be compiled into the RTL instead of the standard one.

-You must also compile the RTL with the define IRQ_DEBUG (set in globaldefines.inc) otherwise the logging system will not work and the app will crash at random points.
+You must also compile the RTL with the define IRQ_DEBUG (set in globaldefines.inc) otherwise the logging system will not work and the app will crash at random points (unless you do not compile with any of the debug logging capabilities in mmc.pas).

-Within the project file you will find code that creates the wifi device, and code that registers and starts an SDHCI device.
-The SDHCI device is created there because it gives us better control over Arasan controller; it requires various GPIO's to be set differently to connect it to the Cypress chip instead of to the MMC device.
+Within the project file you will find code that creates the wifi device, and code that registers and starts the SDHCI device.
+Some changes will be needed around this stuff for the proper Ultibo Core solution.
-This is another thing that needs a proper solution in due course.

 The guts of what goes on in this application is in the wifidevice source file.
 It contains various functions for talking to the Cypress device including the